Kaiser Steel: The Eisenhower era

 Kaiser Steel could enter the mid-1950s with optimism.
 Decreasing military demand from the end of the Korean War was offset by other markets, not least a boom in California.
 In 1955, the company took other steps to rationalize its raw inputs.
 In addition to modernizing the Sunnyside coal mine in Utah, which could sustain current production for at least an estimated 80 years, Kaiser purchased 530,000 acres of coal-bearing land in Raton, New Mexico.
 The same year, Kaiser consolidated its flux supply by purchasing a large limestone deposit near Cushenbury, California, just 75 mi from Fontana.

 At the opposite end of the value chain, Kaiser Steel would also acquire the Union Steel Co. of Los Angeles in 1955.
 A medium-sized business with approximately 300 employees on a 16.5-acre site, Union Steel had been founded in 1941 to fabricate structural elements and raise steel structures, but now also made aircraft and missile components.
-The acquisition would make Kaiser a truly, vertically integrated steel company, with a stake in all steps of the steel industry, from mining raw materials to assembling steel structures.
+The acquisition would bring Kaiser vertical integration, with a stake in all steps of the steel industry, from mining raw materials to assembling steel structures.

 Kaiser would continue to innovate organizationally too.
 When the United Steelworkers (USW) initiated the nationwide steel strike of 1959, Fontana's USW Local 2869 forced Kaiser to idle the plant (unlike in 1946).
 However, Kaiser would yet again break from its competitors, who maintained a hard line on work rules and new (more productive and therefore potentially job-cutting) technology, to negotiate a gainsharing program modeled on the Scanlon plan.
 Dubbed the "Long Range Sharing Plan" (LRSP), it would reward unionized Steelworkers in proportion to the company's success, according to a theoretically fair formula.
 The Steelworkers, in exchange, would accept more flexible job tasks and productivity-enhancing innovations.

 The company would also continue to keep its facilities competitive, technologically and at scale, announcing another expansion program for 1957-1959.
 At the heart of the program, Fontana would add a 4th blast furnace for pig iron and supplement its 9 open hearths with 3 modern basic oxygen furnaces (BOFs), almost doubling its steel ingot capacity.
 Kaiser estimated that after the expansion, they would finally become the largest steel manufacturer in the American West.

 By the completion of the program in 1959, the company had spent $214 million on the expansion, which included: